Planning or Not Planning

 But beware, the writer’s subjective preference will reveal itself, if you do this.
 James Patterson, for example, is on the side of plotting as a first step.
 He creates detailed outlines of his narrative before starting to write the novel.

 What Genre is It?

-The genre chosen by the author to write in, will determine to a great extent, which approach s/he chooses.
+The genre chosen by the author to write in, will determine to a great extent which approach s/he chooses.
 Fantasy writers and detective story writers will likely employ plotting as the favoured approach.
 However, not always.
-Kate Atkinson writes detective stories, but she is also great with character.
+Kate Atkinson writes detective stories, but she is also a wizard with character.
 She seems to bridge the gap between the two categories, so it’s not clear how she starts out.

 Australian Kate Grenville and many other writers, especially female writers, prefer writing in segments (scenes? chapters?) based on vivid characterisation and “zingy” writing, as she calls it.
 An example of this style of writing is in Tirra Lirra By The River by Jessica Anderson (1916-2010).
 See my post on this blog at: http://anneskyvington.com.au/tirra-lirra-by-the-river-by-jessica-anderson/.

 I, too, belong to the non-planners—to those who like to explore character rather than plot—in the initial phase

 It is almost, but not quite, a distinction between “female” versus “male” authorial approaches.
 This is not as sexist as it sounds, if taken in the Jungian sense of “eros” versus “ego”, and “anima” versus “animus”.
 That is, we are all made up of dual personas, and we’d be advised to take into account both of these aspects when creating stories.
 Take not, too, that the segment based writing seems to mirror the coming of modern movies and script writing for the cinema.